Likhon22/ecom-microservice/product_service/README.md

 ## Deployment notes

-- In production, remove the local endpoint resolver in `internal/infra/db/db.go` and rely on real AWS credentials (or IAM roles).
+- In production remove local endpoint resolver and use real AWS credentials / IAM roles in `internal/infra/db/db.go`.
-- Avoid blocking `grpc.Dial` calls at startup in production; use backoff/retry or health-checks so the service can start and recover if dependencies are temporarily unavailable.
+- Avoid blocking `grpc.Dial` calls in bootstrap for production; prefer retries/backoff or non-blocking health checks so the service can start even if dependencies are temporarily unavailable.

-## Contribution and extension
+## Contribution & Extension

-- To add a new RPC: update `proto/product.proto`, run `buf generate`, implement handler -> service -> repo changes, wire in `internal/bootstrap/server.go` and test locally.
+- To add a new RPC: update `proto/product.proto`, run `buf generate`, implement the handler → service → repo changes, wire in `internal/bootstrap/server.go`, and test locally.
-- Follow the pattern: handler (minimal) → service (business logic) → repo (persistence).
-Use DI via constructors (`NewRepo`, `NewService`, `NewHandler`).
+- Follow the repository pattern: handler (thin) → service (business rules) → repo (persistence).
+Use constructor DI for each component.

 ## Where to look in code

+- `internal/bootstrap/server.go` — wiring and DI
+- `internal/api/handlers/product/handler.go` — gRPC handlers
-- `internal/services/productService/service.go` — business logic and response building
+- `internal/services/productService/service.go` — business logic
-- `internal/repo/productRepo/repo.go` — how products are persisted and queries are done
+- `internal/repo/productRepo/repo.go` — DynamoDB persistence
-- `internal/bootstrap/server.go` — wiring (user client, repo, service, handler)

 ---

-If you want, I can add a Dockerfile + docker-compose snippet that brings up DynamoDB Local + the product service and a Kong gateway example for local end-to-end testing.
+If you'd like, I can also add a Docker Compose snippet that brings up DynamoDB Local plus the product service and a Kong gateway for local end-to-end testing.